NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 This table contains the following columns:

-* Category: Category of the Entity (Clinical, Biospecimen, Experiment Data)
+* Category: Category of the Entity (Clinical, Biospecimen, Experiment Data).
-* Type: Type of entity (based on Data Dictionary)
+* Type: Type of entity (based on Data Dictionary).
 * Count: Number of occurences of an entity of this type associated with the case.
 Clicking on the count will open a list page listing those entities.

 #### Focus on Hierachy

-The hierarchy section is available at any entity level (Clinical, Biospecimen, etc.), except for Case.
+The hierarchy section is available at any entity level (e.g., Clinical, Biospecimen, etc.), except for Case.

 The hierarchy shows:

-* The Case associated with the entity
+* The Case associated with the entity.
-* The __direct__ parents of the entity
+* The __direct__ parents of the entity.
-* The __direct__ children of the entity
+* The __direct__ children of the entity.

 [![GDC Submission Cases Details Hierarchy](images/GDC_Submission_Cases_Summary_Hierarchy.png)](images/GDC_Submission_Cases_Summary_Hierarchy.png "Click to see the full image.")